How I differ from other professional resume writers

 Do they have a high number of recommendations from clients with a background in retail?

-It's extremely important that a resume writer understands the industries you've worked in as much as possible.
+It's very important that a resume writer understands the industries you've worked in as much as possible.
 If they don't, how can they create a resume that will show your experience in the best light?

 Feel free to check out the rest of my website to learn more about my service, and reach out with any questions.